Mount Washington, Los Angeles

-Mount Washington is a historic neighborhood in the San Rafael Hills of Northeast Los Angeles, California.
+Mount Washington is a historic neighborhood in the Repetto Hills of Northeast Los Angeles, California.
 Founded in 1909, it includes the Southwest Museum, the world headquarters of the Self-Realization Fellowship, and Eldred Street, one of the three steepest streets in the United States.

 History

 In the 19th century the area was part of Rancho San Rafael.

 Mount Washington was founded in 1909 as a subdivision laid out by real estate developer Robert Marsh.
 Marsh built the Mount Washington Hotel at the summit of Mount Washington, and the Los Angeles and Mount Washington Railway Company was soon established as a funicular railway up the hill as an alternative to constructing roads up the area's steep hillsides.
 The railway operated until January 1919.
 The "beauty and the quirky nature of Mount Washington" has inspired songs.